-For the 2013 tax season, with returns due on April 15, 2014, Illinois taxpayers currently in a civil union – same-sex or not – must determine how they file their income taxes for the current year.
+Illinois taxpayers who were in a civil union – same-sex or not – during calendar year 2013 must determine how they file their income taxes for 2013,.

-What this means is, if you are in a civil union, you and your partner each must file separate federal returns as “single.”
+What this means is, if you were in a civil union in 2013, you and your partner each must file separate 2013 federal returns as “single.”
 This is because the federal government does not recognize civil unions as marriages for tax purposes.

-Unlike the federal government, the State of Illinois does recognize civil union couples as married for tax purposes.
-Illinois treats same-sex couples in a civil union exactly the same as opposite sex couples.
-If you were in a civil union as of December 31, 2013, you and your partner may choose to file as “married filing jointly” or as “married filing separately” when you prepare your 2013 Illinois Individual Income Tax forms this spring, Neither civil union partner, however, may file as “single” or as “head of household” on his or her Illinois tax return.
+Unlike the federal government, the State of Illinois did recognize civil union couples as married for tax purposes for the 2013 tax year.
+For 2013, Illinois treated same-sex couples in a civil union exactly the same as opposite sex couples.
+If you were in a civil union as of December 31, 2013, you and your partner may choose to file as “married filing jointly” or as “married filing separately” when you prepare your 2013 Illinois Individual Income Tax forms, Neither civil union partner, however, may file as “single” or as “head of household” on his or her 2013 Illinois tax return.
 In addition, all civil union couples are required to include a completed Schedule CU, Civil Union Income Report.
-Each taxpayer in a civil union choosing to file a joint Illinois tax return is liable for the tax liability, and each partner’s share of any joint refund may be applied against unpaid liabilities of the other partner.
+Each taxpayer in a civil union choosing to file a joint 2013 Illinois tax return is liable for the tax liability, and each partner’s share of any joint refund may be applied against unpaid liabilities of the other partner.

-If one member of a civil union is an Illinois resident, and the other is not, and the partners choose to file a joint Illinois return, both partners must be treated as residents of Illinois.
+If one member of a civil union was an Illinois resident in 2013, and the other was not, and the partners choose to file a joint 2013 Illinois return, both partners must be treated as residents of Illinois.

 Additional information regarding IRS Revenue Ruling 2013-17, can be found by visiting Answers to Frequently Asked Questions for Registered Domestic Partners and Individuals in Civil Unions.